-The initial logo they had designed for them by their retained design agency had a lot of potential, but I felt it needed just a touch of simplification and clarity.
-I removed much of the visual clutter, brought out the spherical nature of the ‘marble’ and added the split colouring of the name.
+At first, they were using a logo designed by their retained design agency.
+I felt that this logo required a touch of simplification and clarity to be at it’s best.
+So I removed much of the visual clutter, brought out the spherical nature of the ‘marble’ and added the split colouring of the name.

-In 2017, I was offered the reigns of the entire branding and I decided that it would be worth completely overhauling the logo to follow a more modern and versatile form.
+In 2017, ThinkMarble offered me the reigns of the entire branding.
+I decided it would be worth completely overhauling the logo to follow a more modern and versatile form.
 You can see the differences below:

-With the branding having been cleaned up, we decided upon a punchy, bold design that broke away from the staid style of security sites that were around at the time.
+After cleaning up the branding, we decided upon a punchy, bold design that broke away from the staid style of security sites that were around at the time.
 They also wanted something that made the site seem ‘alive’.
 I decided to write some custom code that displayed an ever-updating stream of ‘hacks’.
-This showed current timestamps, randomly generated possible IP addresses, common attackers and potential victims (with an onus on their clientele locations).
+This showed current timestamps, generated random IP addresses, common attackers and potential victims (with an focus on their clientele locations).

-The site was fully responsive and uses the latest web security technologies to ensure it’s safety.
-Alongside the website, I created their responsive email footer that is deployed by Office 360.
-This dynamically generates the correct details for each signature based on the employee details already on their systems.
+The site was responsive and used the latest web security technologies to ensure it’s safety.
+Alongside the website, I created their responsive email footer, deployed by Office 360.
+This generated the correct details for each signature based on the employee details already on their systems.

 For future design work, I designed a custom font for ThinkMarble called ‘GothSerrat’.
 This combined elements of Montserrat and Gotham with adjustments to break up some of the ligature connections in line with the logo.

-After a few years in the market, Thinkmarble decided that they had outgrown their initial identity and wanted to expand the companies offerings.
-This came with a website overhaul, and with it, a bit more time and planning.
-At the same time, they decided to part ways with their original design agency, and I was approached to take over.
+After a few years in the market, ThinkMarble decided they had outgrown their initial identity.
+They wanted to expand, and this came with a website overhaul, and with it, a bit more time and planning.
+At the same time, they decided to part ways with their original design agency, and approached me to take over.

-So having full creative control for the first time, I tackled the branding, providing them with extensive guidelines covering the new logo usage, a new set of fonts and their specific attributes, a palette of colours and their use cases etc…
+So having full creative control for the first time, I tackled their brand update.
+I provided them with extensive guidelines covering new logo usage, typography and it’s specific attributes, a palette of colours and their use cases etc…

-The first project was creating their printed product-sheets, creating hundreds of new icons and infographics.
-Once these were created, I set to work on the new website.
+The first project was designing product-sheets, creating hundreds of new icons and infographics.
+Once I created those, I set to work on the new website.
 With the website, I had much more time to study existing platforms and their target audience.
-The main takeaway was that they needed something with more clout, and something that clearly represented their new branding in an impactful way.
-As with their last site, this was fully responsive, mobile-first, and based on the DIVI framework.
+The main takeaway was that they needed something with more clout.
+Something that represented their new branding in an impactful and clear way.
+As with their last site, this was responsive, mobile-first, and based on the DIVI framework.